Five companies agree hydrogen alliance in northwest Germany

 GMH Group, KME Germany, Q1, EWE and KNI plan joint hydrogen projects in the region of Osnabrueck, northwest Germany.
 Image by EWE.

-October 17 (Renewables Now) - A group of companies will work together on hydrogen projects in the northwest German city of Osnabrueck to build hydrogen filling stations and a pipeline network to supply a local steel maker and a copper producer.
+A group of companies will work together on hydrogen projects in the northwest German city of Osnabrueck to build hydrogen filling stations and a pipeline network to supply a local steel maker and a copper producer.

 Energy company EWE, copper producer KME Germany GmbH, filling station operator Q1 Energie AG, steel maker Georgsmarienhuette Holding GmbH and logistics network KNI last week signed a letter of intent on the partnership that aims to advance the green transformation of the region.